 The Resin Grout

-You know me, super practical.
+You know me, gang, super practical.
 The landlord in me is always thinking about how easy things are to clean and nothing is harder to clean than grout.
 Especially grout on a floor in a high traffic area.

 When budgets are tight, every penny counts but as renovators we must also be mindful of the years ahead.
 Scrimping on some items is just a false economy.
 A really good quality resin grout is worth every penny, as Helen will attest.
 Shortly after her build was complete and the TV cameras had been packed away, a whole bottle of red wine was smashed on their gorgeous new floor.
 Unlike cementitious (powder) grout, which would have immediately soaked up the stain, epoxy grouts repel dirt and liquids.
 And better still the new generation, i.e. kinder to the environment two part resin grouts, are equally as resilient as the old style epoxy grouts.
 More expensive than cementitious and take more time to do, meaning more labour, but a quick mop and they’re like new.
 Not black and ganky after only a few weeks.